jlivingood/IETF109BoF/109-Agenda.md

 ## Community Wi-Fi and Hospitality Use Cases
 - Use case for auto-authentication for Open SSID (Comcast, Rajat)
 - Use case for hotel, airplane and public facility (vendor)
+- Use case for UE mobility in Wi-Fi (Ajay, Benu Networks)

 ## Enterprise Use Cases